willyvvu/ActiveWeaving/README.md

 ![](ActiveWeaving.jpg)

-Working with the [Self Assembly Lab](http://www.selfassemblylab.net), I explored how to fabricate shape-changing "active" textiles and woven materials.
+Working with the MIT [Self Assembly Lab](http://www.selfassemblylab.net), I explored how to fabricate textiles and woven materials able to change shape under different environmental conditions.
+By modifying how the fabric is woven, different behaviors can be "programmed".

 ![](ActiveWeaving2.jpg)